SashaDiz/real-estate-directory/README.md

 ```sh
 docker compose up -d --build
 ```
-This will build and start both the frontend and backend using the Dockerfiles in `frontend/` and `backend/` respectively.
+This will build and start both the frontend and backend using the Dockerfiles in the root and `backend/` respectively.

 ## 3. Run the Containers Locally
 ```sh